ThinkUpLLC/ThinkUp/docs/source/contribute/developers/devfromsource.rst

 Step-by-step (the short version)
 --------------------------------

 #.
-Fork on GitHub (click Fork button)
+Fork on GitHub.
+(Click the Fork button.)
 #.
-Clone to your server ($ git clone
+Clone to your server (``$ git clone git@github.com:you/ThinkUp.git``)
-   git@github.com:you/ThinkUp.git)
 #.
-Set up remote upstream ($ git remote add upstream
+Set up remote upstream (``$ git remote add upstream git://github.com/ginatrapani/ThinkUp.git``)
-   git://github.com/ginatrapani/ThinkUp.git)
 #.
+Run any outstanding database migrations (``$ cd install/cli/; php upgrade.php --with-new-sql``)
+#.
 Branch for new issue (``$ git branch ###-description; git checkout ###-description``) and develop on issue branch.
-   *As time passes, the upstream ThinkUp repository accumulates new commits*.
-Keep your working copy's master branch and issue branch up to date by periodically rebasing: fetch upstream, rebase master, rebase issue branch.
 #.
-When development is complete, rebase one more time, then branch
-   from dev branch to release candidate branch .
-Squash all X commits that pertain to the issue into one clean, descriptive commit ($ git rebase -i HEAD-X)
+As time passes, the upstream ThinkUp repository accumulates new commits.
+Keep your working copy's master branch
+   and issue branch up to date by periodically rebasing: fetch upstream, rebase master, rebase issue branch.
 #.
-Push release candidate branch to GitHub ($ git push origin
-   ###-description-rc)
+When development is complete, rebase one more time, then branch from dev branch to release candidate branch.
+Squash
+   all X commits that pertain to the issue into one clean, descriptive commit (``$ git rebase -i HEAD-X``)
 #.
+Push release candidate branch to GitHub (``$ git push origin ###-description-rc``)
-Issue pull request on GitHub (Click Pull Request button)
+#.
+Issue pull request on GitHub.
+(Click the Pull Request button.)

 If you're new to git and GitHub, here's the longer version of these instructions.